tomcritchlow/tomcritchlow.github.io/wiki/drafts/2019-01-18-i-consultant.md

 All of these questions and a million more come to mind when a client offers you a full time role.
 The reason this question is able to throw you for a loop is because it challenges your self-made identity (or identities).
 It directly confronts and questions your ability to stand behind the labels you’ve chosen - by placing them in contrast to the “authoritative” and “well-understood” and “recognizable” label that they’re offering you.

 I remember a few years ago when my consulting work slowed down slightly and I took a job interview via a friend.
 I ended up with a job offer to become Creative Director{% include tufte-sn.html id="cd" content="Notice how I’m still using the label here!
 I’m using the story and their perceived authority to help position myself as part Creative Director.
 This emotional journey never ends…." %} at a digital innovation studio.
 Despite  the fact that the salary they offered me was half what I earned that year, I almost took the job!
 I think it would have been a huge mistake but wow do those identity questions make you lose some sleep.

-When a company pierces through your armor
-Making a claim on your identity
-Enacting a revisionist history for your work together

 ## Poetry over Power